Mortal/gittalk/gittalk.md

 The Hammer can be used to iteratively clean up a revert-the-revert that has gone messy, but it should be thought of as a general tool for moving changes from one commit into another.

+Note that `f -C` is used in the Hammer as a way to do a "reverse fixup", where two commits are squashed, but only the latter of the two commits has an interesting commit message, but that's not actually the intended use-case of `f -C`, which is originally for amending a commit's commit message; see the man page of `git commit --amend` for details.
+This has the unfortunate consequence that `f -C` keeps the author name and date from of parent commit, which in our case is the "Revert 'HAMMER'" commit that has the "wrong" author date for what we are trying to achieve.
+Instead of `f -C abcd123`, one can use the command `x git cherry-pick -n abcd123 && git commit -nC abcd123`, which keeps the "correct" author name, date and commit message.

 ## Using the Hammer to swap two conflicting commits

 Sometimes while preparing a code change, it becomes evident that some refactoring is appropriate to do, usually in a way that requires modifying both the existing codebase and the newly changed code in the current branch.